 Fusions between EWSR1 and multiple 3` partners are regularly identified in soft tissue sarcomas and can aid in differential diagnosis.
 The fusion product usually contains the N-terminal transcription-activating domain of EWSR1 and the C-terminal DNA-binding domain of the fusion partner, generating a novel transcription factor.

 GeneCards Summary for EWSR1 Gene

 EWSR1 (EWS RNA Binding Protein 1) is a Protein Coding gene.
 Diseases associated with EWSR1 include Ewing Sarcoma and Desmoplastic Small Round Cell Tumor.
-Among its related pathways are BARD1 signaling events and Translational Control.
-GO annotations related to this gene include nucleic acid binding and identical protein binding.
-An important paralog of this gene is TAF15.
+Among its related pathways are Chromatin Regulation / Acetylation and Transcriptional misregulation in cancer.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and identical protein binding.
+An important paralog of this gene is FUS.

 UniProtKB/Swiss-Prot for EWSR1 Gene

 Might normally function as a transcriptional repressor.
 EWS-fusion-proteins (EFPS) may play a role in the tumorigenic process.
 They may disturb gene expression by mimicking, or interfering with the normal function of CTD-POLII within the transcription initiation complex.
 They may also contribute to an aberrant activation of the fusion protein target genes.